NicoBiernat/advent-of-code-extreme/README.md

 - [x] Day 3: C# (.NET)
 - [ ] Day 4:
 - [ ] Day 5:
-- [ ] Day 6: C with CUDA / OpenCL (might be a bad idea when the challenge is based around string processing...)
+- [ ] Day 6: C with CUDA / OpenCL (might be a bad idea when the challenge is based around string processing... :-O ) or alternatively Java / Scala with Kafka Streams
 - [ ] Day 7:
 - [ ] Day 8:
 - [ ] Day 9: